Bhawesh02/Slime-Slaughter-Wave-Wars/README.md

 ## Contact

-You can connect with me on LinkedIn: [Bhawesh Agarwal]((https://www.linkedin.com/in/bhawesh-agarwal-70b98b113/)).
-Feel free to reach out if you're interested in discussing the game's mechanics, development process, or if you simply want to talk about game design and development.
+You can connect with me on LinkedIn: [Bhawesh Agarwal](https://www.linkedin.com/in/bhawesh-agarwal-70b98b113).
+Feel free to reach out if you're interested in discussing the game's mechanics, and development process, or if you simply want to talk about game design and development.

 ---

-Immerse yourself in the thrilling world of Slime Slaughter: Wave Wars, where strategic gameplay, dynamic AI, and diverse environments combine to deliver an unforgettable gaming experience.
-This overview showcases the key elements of your game, emphasizing your skills as a developer and the excitement players can expect.